APNewsBreak: NHL adding iPads on benches for playoffs

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+The monitors had already become a game-changer for coaches, giving them more information on challenges and for player feedback.
+The technology is even more valuable in the playoffs when goals are scarce and the offside and goaltender interference challenges can decide a game — or a series.
 The St. Louis Blues lost Game 2 to the Chicago Blackhawks last year when a coach’s challenge wiped out a go-ahead goal by Vladimir Tarasenko, and even though they won the series they felt the attrition of needing seven games to advance.

 “It’s going to be huge in the playoffs,” Washington Capitals coach Barry Trotz said.
 “The referees, the league wants to get it right, the coaches want to get it right.”